Space Syntax-guided Post-training for Residential Floor Plan Generation: Methodology

-To evaluate the spatial organization of AI-generated residential floor plans against empirical architectural benchmarks, this study introduces the concept of coverage-weighted relative integration.
-This metric extends conventional relative integration by incorporating room-type coverage frequency, allowing integration values to reflect not only spatial centrality but also the prevalence of each functional space across a large set of layouts.
-By doing so, the metric provides a more robust basis for comparing datasets with heterogeneous room-type distributions.

-Fig. 4 compares the coverage-weighted relative integration profiles of the screened RPLAN dataset and 10,000 residential floor plans generated by HouseDiffusion (HD10000), one of the most stable and advanced AI-based residential floor plan generation models to date.
-For both datasets, integration values are normalized within each plan, and the baseline value of 1 represents the unweighted per-plan average.
+Fig.~\ref{fig:preliminary_combined}(c) compares the coverage-weighted relative integration profiles of the screened RPLAN dataset and 10,000 residential floor plans generated by HouseDiffusion (HD10000), one of the most stable and advanced AI-based residential floor plan generation models to date.
+For both datasets, integration values are normalized within each plan before being weighted by room-type coverage.
 It should be emphasized that the HD10000 layouts are generated under constraints derived from RPLAN-based statistical priors and conditional sampling strategies.
 Therefore, differences between the two curves should be interpreted as degrees of fitting to and deviation from the training distribution, rather than as evidence of independent generalization across domains.
 The comparison thus focuses on how spatial hierarchy learned from real housing data is reproduced or distorted in AI-generated layouts.

-From a single-domain perspective, a clear pattern emerges.
-Room types with high coverage frequencies appear at the front of the ranking and generally exhibit coverage-weighted integration values above the baseline.
+At the room-type level, a clear pattern emerges.
+Room types with high coverage frequencies appear at the front of the ranking and generally exhibit higher coverage-weighted integration values.
 This indicates that these spaces tend to occupy more central positions in the majority of layouts.
-Room types with medium coverage frequencies cluster around the baseline, suggesting spatial centrality close to the system average.
+Room types with medium coverage frequencies occupy the middle range of the profile, suggesting spatial centrality close to the system average before coverage weighting.
 In contrast, low-coverage room types appear at the tail of the distribution and show substantially lower weighted integration values, reflecting the combined effect of rarity and peripheral spatial roles.